documente/.github/profile/README.md

 Documenté can be launched from the command line, from its programmatic API, or can be integrated in a CI/CD pipeline.

+The [example project](https://github.com/documente/example-sut) will also give you a good idea of how to write specifications.

 ## Getting started

 Refer to the [Documenté repository](https://github.com/documente/documente) for more information.